Abhinavpatel00/low-level-notes/memory.md

 # Basic FLAT MODEL

-The most straightforward memory model in a computer system is the basic "flat model."
-In this model, both the operating system and application programs have access to a seamless, unsegmented address space.
+The most straightforward memory model in a computer system is the basic "flat model." that is what is used by 64 bit processors In this model, both the operating system and application programs have access to a seamless, unsegmented address space.
 This approach effectively conceals the underlying segmentation mechanism of the architecture, making it transparent to both system designers and application programmers.

 When implementing a basic flat memory model using the IA-32 architecture, a minimum of two segment descriptors needs to be created: one for referencing a code segment and another for referencing a data segment.
 Intriguingly, these segments are both mapped to the entire linear address space, with identical base address values of 0 and segment limits of 4 gigabytes.
 By setting the segment limit to 4 gigabytes, the segmentation mechanism is cleverly designed to avoid generating exceptions for out-of-limit memory references, even in cases where no physical memory is present at a particular address.